iossifovlab/gpf/userdocs/administration/configuration/dae.rst

 .. code-block:: ini

-  permissionDeniedPromptFile = {the markdown filepath}
+  permissionDeniedPromptFile = <the markdown filepath>

 The absolute filepath to the permissionDeniedPromptFile file.
 This file contains markdown to show in gpfjs when access is denied to a user.
 Content of